 Atomic Bomb Dome

 I wanted to visit Hiroshima because of its history.
 I think it is important to remember what are the real fruits of war and how big the destruction can the atomic bomb bring.
 Hiroshima also shows the true strength and spirit of the Japanese people.
 It has not been long since they were bombed (1945) and even though the death toll and destruction was humongous, they rose up and rebuilt the city back to its former glory.
-In the city, there is only Atomic Bomb Dome left as a tragic reminder of the past.
-The building has been designated as a UNESCO World Heritage Site as a constant reminder of the price innocent people had to pay.
+In the city, there is only the Atomic Bomb Dome left as a tragic reminder of the past.
+The building has been designated as a UNESCO World Heritage Site as a constant reminder of the price innocent people had to pay for war.

 Hiroshima Peace Memorial Park

-Next to Atomic Bomb Dome is a park where you can find The Peace Bell, Children’s Peace Monument, Flame of Peace, Cenotaph for Atomic Bomb Victims, Hiroshima Peace Memorial Museum and Hiroshima National Peace Memorial Hall.
+Next to Atomic Bomb Dome is a park where you can find The Peace Bell, Children’s Peace Monument, Flame of Peace, Cenotaph for Atomic Bomb Victims, Hiroshima Peace Memorial Museum, and Hiroshima National Peace Memorial Hall.